Apakkk/carPriceAnalysis/README.md

-This model analyzes the characteristics and prices of cars.
-Thus it predicts the prices of cars according to their features
+This model analyzes the features and prices of cars with the help of tensorflow.
+Thus, it predicts the prices of cars according to their characteristics